vrevelina/work/GoogleTrends/README.md

 ## GoogleTrends.py
-Pulls Google Trends data using [pytrends](https://github.com/GeneralMills/pytrends) for a given list of keywords and (optional) date range.
+Pulls [Google Trends](https://trends.google.com/trends/) data using [pytrends](https://github.com/GeneralMills/pytrends) for a given list of keywords and (optional) date range.

-Some things worth knowing before you read this class:
+Some things worth knowing before you try to read into this class:
 - Google Trends has several options for data granularity (hourly, daily, weekly, etc.).
 The data granularity returned by Google Trends depends on the given date range (see below).

 | Granularity returned | Time between date range given |